On the Symmetries of Deep Learning Models and their Internal Representations: Interpretability of the coordinate basis

-We compare three models trained on ImageNet: a normal ResNet-50, a modified ResNet-50 where we remove the ReLU on the residual outputs (training details in \cref{sec:net-d-train}), and a ConvNeXt \cite{liu2022convnet} analog of the ResNet-50, which also does not have an activation function before the final residual output.
-We give results in \cref{fig:net-d1}, and provide sample unit detection outputs and full concept labels for the figures in \cref{sec:net-d-extra}.
-As was shown in \cite{Bau2017NetworkDQ}, interpretability decreases as we rotate away from the axis for the normal ResNet-50.
-On the other hand, with no activation function and therefore no canonical basis, interpretability does not drop with rotation for the modified ResNet-50 and the ConvNeXt.
+We compare three models trained on ImageNet: a ResNet-50, a modified ResNet-50 where we remove the ReLU on the residual outputs (training details in \cref{sec:net-d-train}), and a ConvNeXt \cite{liu2022convnet} analog of the ResNet-50, which also does not have an activation function before the final residual output.
+We give results in \cref{fig:net-d1}, and provide sample unit detection outputs and full concept labels for the figures in \cref{sec:net-d-further}.
+As was shown in \cite{Bau2017NetworkDQ}, interpretability decreases as we rotate away from the axis for the normal ResNet-50 in \cref{sec:net-d-train}.
+On the other hand, with no activation function, neuron interpretability does not drop with rotation for the modified ResNet-50 and the ConvNeXt.
+We note that the models without residual activation functions also have far fewer concept covering units for a given basis.
 Interestingly, while the number of interpretable units remains constant for the residual output of the modified ResNet-50, for the ConvNeXt model it actually \textit{increases}.
 We find similar results, where the number of interpretable units increase with rotation, for the convolutional layer inside the residual block for the modified ResNet-50 in \cref{fig:net-d2}.